-Cheap day tickets and travel cards offer great savings on ticket prices for travel on U and S-Bahn trains, buses, and trams in München in Bavaria.
+Cheap day tickets and public transportation travel cards offer savings on ticket prices for travel on U and S-Bahn trains, buses, and trams in Munich (München) in Bavaria.

 Munich (München) has an excellent and extensive public transportation system that incorporates S-Bahn and U-Bahn trains, trams, and buses into a smooth network.
 Most tourists in Munich will save by using a public transportation day ticket, which is generally cheaper than two or three single journeys.
 Couples, small groups, and families save even more when using the cheap group day ticket (Gruppen-Tageskarte).
 The Munich City Tour Card and the München Card include transportation and discounts on some admission fees.